MI-DPLA/combine/docs/workflow.rst

 Results from the DPLA API are parsed and presented here, with the full API JSON response at the bottom (not pictured here).
 This can be useful for:

-  - confirming existence, yes or no, of a Record in DPLA
+  - confirming existence of a Record in DPLA
   - easily retrieving detailed DPLA API metadata about the item
-  - confirming that changes and transformations are propogating as expected
+  - confirming that changes and transformations are propagating as expected